-Even if we were willing to take seriously the four coefficients with p-values < 0.05-period differences in the effect of education on elite recruitment in Hungary, Poland, and Russia, and on cadre recruitment in Hungary - they are not systematic enough to sustain a strong claim of historical effects on elite status attainment in Eastern Europe.
+Even if we were willing to take seriously the four coefficients with p-values < .05-period differences in the effect of education on elite recruitment in Hungary, Poland, and Russia, and on cadre recruitment in Hungary-they are not systematic enough to sustain a strong claim of historical effects on elite status attainment in Eastern Europe.
 Indeed, only the Hungarian coefficients are in line with conventional interpretations of the communist experience.
-The claim is often made that with political liberalization, the Hungarian regime began to demand educational qualifications in addition to political loyalty as a condition for recruitment to the cadre ranks (e.g. Konrad & Szelenyi, 1979).
+The claim is often made that with political liberalization, the Hungarian regime began to demand educational qualifications in addition to political loyalty as a condition for recruitment to the cadre ranks (e.g. Konrad and Szelenyi 1979).
 Our results are quite consistent with this claim.
-In Hungary, in the 1949-1967 period the odds of an upper secondary matriculant gaining a cadre position were almost three times larger (precisely, 2.9) than the odds for those with less education, but the odds ratio doubled (to 5.9) in the 1968-1988 period.
+In Hungary, in the 1949-67 period the odds of an upper secondary matriculant gaining a cadre position were almost three times larger (precisely, 2.9) than the odds for those with less education, but the odds ratio doubled (to 5.9) in the 1968-88 period.
 Similarly, the odds of a tertiary matriculant gaining a cadre position were about five times larger (precisely, 5.4) than the odds for secondary matriculants in the first period; but the odds ratio increased to 22.1 in the second period.
 The results for recruitment to any elite position are, of course, quite similar, obviously driven by the increase in the importance of education for cadre recruitment.
-By contrast, while in Poland the period variations in the effect of education on any elite recruitment conform to our expectations, 18 there is no significant period variation with respect to cadre recruitment, which is the crucial test.
-In Russia there also is no significant period variation in the effect of education on cadre recruitment.
-Moreover, the effect of both upper secondary and
+By contrast, while in Poland the period variations in the effect of education on any elite recruitment conform to our expectations, there is no significant period variation with respect to cadre recruitment, which is the crucial test.
+In Russia there also is no significant period variation in the effect of education on any elite recruitment.
+Moreover, the effect of both upper secondary and tertiary matriculation on any elite recruitment dramatically decreased over the three periods, contrary to our expectation.